BC STEELHEAD INFO

 The tributaries of the Skeena, including the Bulkley, Morice, Babine, Kispiox, Sustut, Copper, Kalum and many others are the headwaters where Skeena bound summer-run steelhead make their way home to in order to spawn.
 BC’s summer-run steelhead are know for their willingness to take skated dry flies as well as traditionally swung wet flies.
 If you’re looking for numbers, action and size, you’ll want to plan your BC steelhead trip to target summer-run steelhead anytime starting in mid August through to early November.

-WINTER STEELHEAD
+WINTER RUN STEELHEAD

-RUNS FROM DECEMBER TO MAY
+DECEMBER TO MAY OPPORTUNITIES

 Winter-run steelhead return in much smaller numbers and targeting them can often be a trying pursuit.
 These fish enter the coastal river systems of British Columbia starting in late November, with peak run times being from December through to early May, all depending on location of course.